-Once they’ve narrowed down their schools and confirmed admissions, the next step is to apply for a F-1 international student visa to get government authorization to study in the US.
+Once you’ve narrowed down your choice of schools and confirmed admissions, the next step is to apply for an F-1 international student visa to get authorization to study in the US.

 All prospective foreign students are required to demonstrate that they have the financial capability to support him or herself while studying in the US.
 This includes covering tuition and fees, living expenses, and any dependents – without working during your studies.

 To meet the Proof of Funds requirement for your F-1 visa, you will either need to present proof of funds for yourself or do so through a sponsorship (such as a relative financially backing your education).
 It is important that you check directly with the consulate as this may vary by country and agency, but here are some general considerations and documents you should bring during your visit.